devanandd7/academic_help/(AIP)_2_sem/exp_2/README.md

 ## 8. Conclusion
 You have successfully built a **Java Servlet-based session management system**.
 Users log in via the **frontend HTML form**, and the backend **tracks their session and auto-expires it** after 10 seconds. 🚀

+## 8. Click on the image to see video and output demo.

 [![Video Title](https://img.youtube.com/vi/ONKsMYVRHuU/0.jpg)](https://www.youtube.com/watch?v=ONKsMYVRHuU)